 What Does Each Way Mean in Horse Racing?

 An Each Way bet is split into two parts.
 The first part is a bet on the horse to win the race.
 The second part is a bet on the horse to place, meaning it must finish in one of the predetermined top positions (second, third, or sometimes even fourth).
 If the horse wins, both parts of the bet pay out.
 If it places, only the place part of the bet pays out, usually at reduced odds.
+Bettors might also look at whether a horse has a course and distance record when placing each way bets, as this can indicate familiarity with the specific track and race length.

 Why Is Each Way Important?